futurice/symptomradar/README.md

 Please contribute by writing a document about local development environment.
 See above.

+# Contact

+To contact the team behind the project, email datadeski@hs.fi

 # MIT License

 Copyright 2020 Futurice & Helsingin Sanomat